#1 in Sleep Product Research

 2" regular foam

-* While firmness / comfort can be adjusted by adding or removing air, the general firmness of the bed is largely determined by the thickness and composition of the comfort layer which varies by model.
-In addition, the firmness descriptions indicate what tends to be true; your own personal evaluation may differ.
+* Firmness.
+While firmness / comfort can be adjusted by adding or removing air, the general firmness of the bed is largely determined by the thickness and composition of the comfort layer which varies by model.
+In addition, keep in mind that medium to firm tends to be suitable for back sleepers; medium for stomach sleepers; medium to soft for side sleepers.
+Also, the firmness descriptions above indicate what tends to be true for most owners; your individual evaluation may differ.

 We receive NO compensation of any kind from any company, organization or individual to affect in any way or degree the content of our mattress research.